wchim/DiversityAndTestScores/README.md

 Until I can find examination scores for other subjects, the extension will only use state math examination scores.

+## Pre-Processing

+The first step was to isolate records from the 2017-18 school year and also scores that encompasses the school to make it easier to analyze.
+Then the irrelevant columns were dropped that were given such as 'Year'.
+A couple of columns had to be renamed to shorter length to make it more convenient to use in code.
+The heatmaps make for quick visualizations on the completeness of the datasets, but it is a little redundant in our case since the datasets were complete to begin with.
+Finally the dataframes were merged and exported to a new .csv file and that will be used for the EDA.

 ### Student Demographic Snapshot Dataset
 https://data.cityofnewyork.us/Education/2018-2019-School-Demographic-Snapshot/45j8-f6um/data
 ### State Math Exam Score Dataset